infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN

-If you run Infumap on hardware managed by someone else (e.g. Amazon EC2, Digital Ocean Droplet etc.), you have no option but to trust them.
-In particular, it's theoretically possible for your hosting provider to take a snapshot of your running VPS instance, including any data currently in memory.
-There is no way to secure Infumap against this possibility.
+On a typical VPS, you must trust the hosting provider (and the underlying hardware and virtualization stack).
+A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory, potentially exposing secrets and plaintext.

-If this risk is unacceptable to you, your only option is to host Infumap on hardware that you control.
-A Raspberry Pi 5 connected to your home router is a good low-cost option for doing this.
-Unfortunately, most Internet service providers (ISPs) dynamically issue WLAN IPs from a private subnet.
-Consequently, in order to access your Raspberry Pi device from the internet, you will need to securely route traffic via a public IP address.
+If this risk is unacceptable, you can host Infumap on hardware you physically control.
+A Raspberry Pi 5 connected to your home router is a low-cost option.
+However, most ISPs assign dynamic public IP addresses, and home networks are typically behind NAT.
+As a result, making your Raspberry Pi accessible from the internet requires securely routing traffic through a stable public IP address.

-There are many ways of setting this up.
-A Cloudflare Zero Trust Tunnel is one easy option, though you need to consider the security implications of running their daemon `cloudflared`.
-Another option is to set up a wireguard VPN between a low cost VPS and your Raspberry Pi and tunnel HTTPS traffic through the public IP of the VPS.
-This is the approach outlined in this document.
+There are several ways to do this.
+A Cloudflare Zero Trust Tunnel is one convenient option, though it requires running the `cloudflared` daemon and trusting Cloudflare’s infrastructure.
+Another approach is to establish a WireGuard VPN between a low-cost VPS and your Raspberry Pi, forwarding HTTPS traffic through the VPS’s public IP.
+This document outlines the latter approach.

 ### Initial Raspberry Pi Setup